 As we age, our brain changes and mental function changes along with it as we get older.
 Although it is one of the most common consequence of ageing, there are ways you can help to maintain your brain health and keep it healthy.
 There is growing evidence that people can reduce their risk of cognitive decline by adopting key lifestyle changes and incorporating healthy habits into their daily routine.

-As part of Brain Awareness Week (15 March – 21 March 2021), we’ve put together some brain health tips to help slow cognitive decline and lower the risk of developing dementia.
+We’ve put together some brain health tips to help slow cognitive decline and lower the risk of developing dementia.

 Tip 1: Reduce the risk of dementia